-The decorum of a Remote Hearing or Hybrid Hearing shall be the same decorum as an In-Person Hearing conducted in a courtroom (e.g., eating, drinking, smoking, profanity are prohibited).
+The decorum of a Remote Hearing or Hybrid Hearing shall be the same decorum as an In-Person Hearing conducted in a courtroom (e.g., eating, drinking, snioking, and profanity are prohibited).
 An attorney, party, or witness participating remotely in a Remote Hearing or Hybrid Hearing should have an appropriate background and a suitably quiet location.
 Attorneys are bound by the same rules of dress and decorum in Remote Hearings and Hybrid Hearings as they are for In-Person Hearings.
-[Business attire] [Business casual attire] [insert preferred dress] shall be appropriate dress for parties and witnesses during a Remote Hearing or Hybrid Hearing.
+Business attire or business casual attire shall be appropriate dress for parties and witnesses during a Remote Hearing or Hybrid Hearing.

-All attorneys and parties are encouraged to access the Remote Hearings or Hybrid Hearings at least minutes prior to the scheduled start time of the hearing.
+All attorneys and parties are encouraged to access the Remote Hearings or Hybrid Hearings at least 10 minutes prior to the scheduled start time of the hearing.
 The court shall have discretion to deny entry to the hearing if a party is not present at the appointed time.